 - Help patients remain in treatment.

-At Awakening Recovery Center, we offer an opiate program designed to minimize any disruption to a client’s daily routine by utilizing Suboxone as an integral part of the treatment program.
+At Awakening Recovery Center, we offer an opiate program designed to minimize any disruption to a patient’s daily routine by utilizing Suboxone as an integral part of the treatment program.
 Our goal is to work with the patient to help get them off of opiates as well as developing a recovery program to help them return to a normal and productive way of living.